 These behaviors are hurtful to people and disruptive to the group process.
 With someone who is aggressive, you could say, “I hear you have some strong ideas about this.
 I’d like to talk with you about this after group.”

 People who are shy especially need warmth and friendliness from others, but they also need space to decline to share and not be judged.
-You can ask, “We’d love to hear from you, but if you want to pass it’s fine.”
+You can say, “We’d love to hear from you, but if you want to pass that’s fine.”

 Post on social media, tag @SoulShepherding and #JOTSbook and we’ll share your post on our platform.

-Listen to this week’s SoulTalk: Group process is a powerful tool in growing a vibrant faith integrated with healthy emotions.
+Listen to this week’s podcast: Group process is a powerful tool in growing a vibrant faith integrated with healthy emotions.
 Guiding people in a group journey is challenging with many different personal experiences and personalities.
-That’s why Bill and Kristi created a practical and helpful leader’s guide so that you can confidently shepherd your group with structure and empathy.
+That’s why Bill and Kristi created a practical and helpful JOTS Leader Guide so that you can confidently shepherd your group with structure and empathy.